Georgetown University Medical Center: School of Nursing & Health Studies

 The School of Nursing & Health Studies is one of the four undergraduate schools at Georgetown University, and consists of four academic departments: Health Care Management and Policy, Human Science, Global Health, and Nursing.
 The School of Nursing & Health Studies also has 233 students in its nine graduate programs, including the Nurse Anesthesia program, ranked sixth in the nation.
 Carole Roan Gresenz, Ph.D., is the Interim Dean of the School of Nursing and Health Studies.

 Lombardi Comprehensive Cancer Center

 Lombardi Comprehensive Cancer Center is the only comprehensive cancer center accredited by the National Cancer Institute (NCI) in the Washington, DC region, and one of only 41 nationwide.
 Named for Green Bay Packers and Washington Redskins coach Vince Lombardi, who was treated at Georgetown, Lombardi was established in 1970 as the cancer clinic at Georgetown University Hospital.
 Today, Lombardi has over 200 faculty and receives $100 million in research funding each year.

-The director of the Lombardi Comprehensive Cancer Center is Dr. Louis M. Weiner, MD, and notable faculty include Dr. Richard Schlegel, one of the innovators behind the HPV vaccine and Conditionally Reprogrammed Cells (CRC) technology.
+The director of the Lombardi Comprehensive Cancer Center was Dr. Louis M. Weiner, MD, and notable faculty include Dr. Richard Schlegel, one of the innovators behind the HPV vaccine and Conditionally Reprogrammed Cells (CRC) technology.